 The overall approach to assessment and provision of evidence of attainment in the curriculum is one of flexibility, as far as that is possible.
 Trainees should focus on 'quality over quantity', utilising assessments which are valid and appropriate to evidence the HLOs.
 The principle of WPBAs is that trainees are assessed on work that they undertake on a day-to-day basis and that the assessment is integrated into their daily work.
 The curriculum does not stipulate minimum numbers of assessments for WPBAs.

-When there is a requirement by specialty, this can be found in the specialty assessment strategy which is available at Higher Specialist Training Documents and Curricula - Royal College of Surgeons (rcseng.ac.uk).
+When there is a requirement by specialty, this can be found in the specialty assessment strategy at the Royal College of Surgeons' Higher Specialist Training Documents and Curricula.